zhaoshuoxp/Pipelines-Wrappers/README.md

 # chrombpnet.sh

-This script automates the complete [ChromBPNet workflow](https://github.com/kundajelab/chrombpnet), from peak calling to final model training.
-It is designed to handle multiple clusters/cell types in parallel.
+This script automates the complete ChromBPNet workflow, from peak calling to final model training.
+It is designed to handle multiple clusters/cell types in parallel and features an advanced, dynamic peak downsampling module to balance single-cell data.

 ### Input